SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 initialized with the passed-in string value, and can be manipulated within the body of the function.

-The function starts by working out how many characters need to be added to the left of the string in order to right-align it within the overall ``count`` of the string's length.
+The function starts by working out how many characters need to be added to the left of ``string`` in order to right-align it within the overall string.
 This value is stored in a local constant called ``amountToPad``.
 The function then adds ``amountToPad`` copies of the ``pad`` character to the left of the existing string, and returns the result.